-Saudi king calls for firm Arab stance against threats from Iran
+Saudi Arabia says firm Arab stand needed to deter Iran

 Gulf states have a joint defence force under the Gulf Cooperation Council (GCC), but the alliance has been fractured by a boycott imposed on Qatar by Saudi Arabia, the UAE, Bahrain and non-GCC Egypt since mid-2017.

-Qatari premier Abdullah bin Nasser Al Thani, whose country hosts the largest U.S. military base in the region, attended the Gulf meeting, the most senior Qatari official to visit the kingdom since the embargo.
+Qatari premier Abdullah bin Nasser Al Thani, whose country hosts the largest U.S. military base in the region, attended the summits, the most senior Qatari official to visit the kingdom since the embargo.

 Iraq and Oman, which have good ties with Tehran and Washington, have said they are working to reduce tensions.
 Doha, which shares a giant gas field with Iran, has offered to help.

-Iranian Foreign Minister Mohammad Javad Zarif has said that Tehran wanted balanced ties with Gulf neighbours and had proposed signing a non-aggression pact with them.

-Reporting by Marwa Rashad and Aziz El Yaakoubi; Additional reporting by Ali Abdelaty in Cairo, Guy Faulconbridge in London, Lisa Barrington, Sylvia Westall and Maher Chmaytelli in Dubai, Eric Knecht in Doha and Babak Dehghanpisheh in Geneva; Writing by Ghaida Ghantous; Editing by William Maclean, Andrew Cawthorne, Frances Kerry and Leslie Adler
+Reporting by Marwa Rashad and Aziz El Yaakoubi; Additional reporting by David Brunnstrom in Washington, Ali Abdelaty in Cairo, Guy Faulconbridge in London, Lisa Barrington and Sylvia Westall in Dubai, Eric Knecht in Doha and Babak Dehghanpisheh in Geneva; Writing by Ghaida Ghantous; Editing by William Maclean, Andrew Cawthorne, Frances Kerry and Leslie Adler